Fandango (wrestler): Impact Wrestling / Total Nonstop Action Wrestling (2022–present)

 Hussey made his return for Impact Wrestling, previously known as TNA: Total Nonstop Action, under the ring name Dirty Dango, at the 2022 Bound for Glory, where he accepted Brian Myers' open challenge for the Impact Digital Media Championship, ultimately failing.
 In January 2023, it was confirmed that Dango has signed with Impact Wrestling.
 On the April 6 episode of Impact!, the Director of Authority Santino Marella was mysteriously attacked backstage.
 With Sami Callihan being suspected behind the attack as part of his initiation into The Design, Marella teamed up with Dango and the Digital Media Champion Joe Hendry on April 16, at Rebellion, to face and ultimately defeat the Design.
 Following Rebellion, Dango alongside Hendry decided to investigate who attacked Marella.
 On the May 18 episode of Impact!, It was revealed that Dango was Marella's assailant and proceed to attack Hendry, thus turning heel in the process.
 At Under Siege, Dango lost to Hendry by disqualification, Dango continued his assault on Hendry until Marella returned to make the save.
 On June 9 at Against All Odds, Dango unsuccessfully challenged Hendry for the Impact Digital Media Championship.

 On June 14, at Against All Odds, Dirty Dango allied himself with The System after costing the Nemeth Brothers (Nic and Ryan Nemeth) their tag team title shot against Brian Myers and Eddie Edwards, after which he changed his name to Johnny "Dango" Curtis (JDC).

-On the November 13, 2025 edition of Impact!, JDC announced that he would retire from in-ring competition after TNA Genesis (2026).
+On the November 13, 2025 edition of Impact!, JDC announced that he would retire from in-ring competition at Genesis on January 17, 2026.
+On December 5 at Final Resolution, JDC fought Frankie Kazarian for the TNA World Championship in a losing effort.
+At Genesis, JDC lost his retirement match to fellow System member and real-life friend Eddie Edwards.
+On the January 22, 2026 episode of Impact!, JDC introduced Bear Bronson as the newest member of the System.
+However, The System now also joined by Cedric Alexander would attack JDC and Moose kicking them out of the group.

+In February 2026, it was reported that JDC had begun working as a producer for TNA.

 Return to WWE (2025)

-On February 4, 2025, Curtis returned to WWE NXT, using his Fandango theme, interrupting Lexis King.
+Hussey made a one-night appearance with WWE on the February 4, 2025 episode of NXT, using his Fandango theme, interrupting Lexis King.
 He challenged King to a match the following week, for the Heritage Cup, but was unsuccessful.

 Other media

-As Fandango, he made his video game debut as a playable character in WWE 2K14 (as a downloadable character) and has since appeared in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds and WWE 2K22.
+As Fandango, he made his video game debut as a playable character in WWE 2K14 (as a downloadable character) and has since appeared in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, and WWE 2K22.

+In 2023 Hussey was one of several former WWE superstars who appeared in the indie film A Night of Recovery, where he talked about his parents struggle with drug addiction.